-- > The legal/secretarial function will interface with the KMPs to Identify and disclose any conflicts of interest to the Audit Committee, - Avoid conflicts of interest where possible by abstaining from voting decision
+➤The legal/secretarial function will interface with the KMPs to Identify and disclose any conflicts of interest to the Audit Committee,

+Avoid conflicts of interest where possible by abstaining from voting decision

 Once the conflict of interest has been appropriately disclosed, the CEO will take the required decisions.
 In case the conflict of interest pertains to the CEO, the appropriate decision will be taken by the Investment Committee.
-Record of such disclosures and minutes of decisions taken thereafter shall be maintained.
-As a principle, in any case involving a conflict of interest, the voting decisions of Aviva Life will be determined keeping interests of the policy holders paramount.
+Such instances shall also be referred to the Audit Committee for its opinion and guidance.
+Records of such disclosures and minutes of decisions taken thereafter shall be maintained.
+As a principle, in any case involving a conflict of interest, the voting decisions of Aviva Life will be determined keeping interests of the policyholders paramount.